mixxxdj/manual/source/hardware/controllers/denon_mc7000.rst

 ----------------------------

 | This mode lets you set a dedicated loop from current position.
-| Another push on the Pad button will turn the loop off.
+| Another push on the pad button will turn the loop off.

 .. figure:: ../../_static/controllers/denon_mc7000_fixed_loop_mode.svg
    :align: left